ecatkins/podcast_clips/README.md

 With regards to #2, it is likely a customer-facing solution would require analysis of the audio, either to conduct speech-to-text transcription to allow downstream NLP analysis and/or to allow a multi-modal approach that would use both forms of data to clip the audio.
 However, I decided to focus on the text data, making an assumption that speech-to-text would already be built into the company's existing products.

 For #3, the following text was key, that the solution should `highlight engaging or representative spots`.
-I decided there was no objective way to highlight `engaging` spots in the audio given the data - this would likely require user feedback data, potentially A/B testing different clips of audio, to given a score for measuring engagement.
+I decided there was no effective way to highlight `engaging` spots in the audio given the data - this would likely require user feedback data, potentially A/B testing different clips of audio, to generate a score for measuring engagement.

 `Representative` audio seemed more tractable.
-Although there is no absolute objective measure I could use, deep learning at it's core is about generating latent representations of something (text/audio/images) - therefore it seemed reasonable to use a model to generate a latent representation of the audio, and then use that representation to find the most similar clip.
+Although there is no absolute objective measure I could use, deep learning at it's core is about generating latent representations of something (text/audio/images) - therefore it seemed reasonable to use a model to generate a latent representation of the audio (or the generated text transcript), and then use that representation to find the most similar clip.

 ### My Solution to the Problem